ChainSafe/benchmark/README.md

 ### `--threshold`

-Ratio of new average time per run vs previos time per run to consider a failure.
+Ratio of new average time per run vs previousios time per run to consider a failure.
 Set to 'Infinity' to disable it.

 - type: number
 - default: 2